Amirhossein-code/Task-Manager-Collection/fastapi-sync/README.md

 ## Testing

 The project includes comprehensive integration tests using pytest, achieving over 90% test coverage.
-The remaining 10% of the code is primarily related to logging and handling edge-case exceptions.
-These parts are designed to manage unexpected scenarios and ensure proper logging, but they do not directly affect core business logic.
-While these areas are less frequently triggered and are not directly related to standard functionality, they are essential for robust error handling and logging.
-Testing these components is possible if needed, but the primary focus remains on core functionality
+The remaining 10% of the code primarily covers logging and handling edge-case exceptions.
+These parts are designed to manage unexpected scenarios and ensure proper logging, though they don't directly impact the core business logic.
+Since these scenarios are challenging to reproduce in typical conditions, However, they are crucial for robust error handling and logging.
+Testing these components is possible if needed, but the primary focus remains on verifying core functionality.

 ### Running the tests: